ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

 0. <a id="full-tls"></a>Enable TLS

     The platform instance provides access to the authorization and the resource servers only over HTTPS.
-Running within Minikube, it uses a self-sign certificate, which by default will not be accepted by iOS.
+Running within Minikube, it uses a self-signed certificate, which by default will not be accepted by iOS.
 The easiest way to make it working on an iOS device (including a simulator) is installing the development Certificate Authority (CA) root certificate on the device.

     The CA root certificate can be found at https://github.com/ForgeRock/forgeops/blob/master/helm/frconfig/secrets/ca.crt (or locally at `your-forgeops-clone/helm/frconfig/secrets/ca.crt`).
 In order to install it, follow the [Enabling TLS in development environment](#simple-https) instructions for the simple app.